 Top 10 Reasons People Ask for Organizing Help

 What motivates us to take action?
 As a professional organizer for almost 20 years, I’ve noticed certain patterns that propel people to reach out for organizing help.
-When I ask a potential client “What prompted your call?”
-I often hear one of these ten responses:
+When I ask a potential client, “What prompted your call?” there are some typical responses.
+They include answers which include feeling overwhelmed, feeling stuck, and experiencing big life changes.

 Overwhelmed – This general sense of overwhelm is the most frequent reason given for enlisting organizing help.